2016 San Francisco 49ers season: Week 10: at Arizona Cardinals

+With the loss, 49ers fell to 1-8 and extended their losing streak to 8 games.

 Week 11: vs. New England Patriots

+With their 9th loss in a row, the 49ers fell to 1-9.
+As of 2024, this marks the 49ers last loss to New England.

 Week 12: at Miami Dolphins

-With the loss, the 49ers were mathematically eliminated from postseason contention for the third consecutive season.
+With their 10th straight loss, the 49ers fell to 1-10 and they were mathematically eliminated from postseason contention for the third consecutive season.
 An attempted rally by the 49ers was stopped short of the end zone in the final seconds.